VishnuBhargav0/Incident-Communication-Automation/readme.md

 ## Features
 - Can read and import the emails from a Google sheet and create tickets with assignees as those emails.
-- Can replace placeholders in the body text, so the ticket that are created are personalized for each user.
+- Can replace placeholders in the body text, so the tickets that are created are personalized for each user.
 - Supports exponential backoff retry strategy in case of connection errors to retry the failed ticket creation.
 - Interactive UI that can be used to automate the email creation.

 ## Requirements
 1. To host this application and to get the application running, please first add in a key.json file in the root directory of the repository.
-More information on how to download and add this file is present [below](#downloading the key.json file).
+More information on how to download and add this file is present [below](#Installation).
 2. The way this is designed is that it can only take customer emails as inputs from a Google Sheet.
 There should be a Google Sheet that contains all the emails for which a ticket needs to be created.
 This Google sheet should also be shared with the email that is present in the key.json file that was added above.
 2. A new ticket will be created for every row in that Google sheet, if there is a requirement to loop in multiple emails in a single ticket [as cc], please add the emails in a single cell delimited by a comma.
-3. Any Placeholders in the body text need to follow the [below](#Placeholder naming conventions) conventions.
+3. Any Placeholders in the body text need to follow the [below](#Installation) conventions.
 4. A zendesk email and password that will authenticate the requests and to which the generated tickets will be assigned to.
 (2FA IF TURNED ON NEEDS TO BE TURNED OFF FOR THIS TO WORK.)